Know Before You Go

 Participants assist scientists studying wild bees and pollination across Monteverde's cloud forests, farms and restoration sites.
 Fieldwork may include observing pollinators visiting flowers, documenting plant species, monitoring crop pollination and helping establish habitat designed to support bee diversity.

-Beyond the research, participants explore orchid gardens, visit family-run coffee farms, learn about traditional stingless bee management, hike through cloud forests and experience the close connection between conservation, agriculture and daily life in Monteverde.
+Beyond the research, participants explore orchid gardens, visit family-run coffee and sugar farms, learn about traditional stingless bee management, hike through cloud forests and experience the close connection between conservation, agriculture and daily life in Monteverde.

 What Does Daily Fieldwork Look Like?